Why Quartz Mountain State Park Is One of Our Favorite State Parks in Oklahoma

 It is free to enter; however, parking a vehicle during the day requires a parking pass.
 If camping or staying at the lodge or cabins, the parking fee is included in your reservation cost.

 Does Quartz Mountain State Park have a lodge?

 Yes, there is a beautiful lodge at Quartz Mountain State Park.
 The renovated lodge is currently open.

 The nearest place to get groceries or toiletries is at the Walmart in Hobart, 20 minutes away.
 Be sure to bring all your camping food, drinks, and snacks with you!

 Does Quartz Mountain State Park have a restaurant?

-There was a restaurant coming soon, Foggy Bottom Kitchen.
-Call Quartz Mountain State Park ahead of time for inquiries about the restaurant hours.
+Call Quartz Mountain State Park ahead of time for inquiries about the Lookout Kitchen.

 Is there cell phone reception?